emsuru/charlie-03-ML-training/README.md

 ## 📖 Description

 This Price Predictor is built to predict residential property prices.

-It takes a dataset of properties and their features as input, runs it through an ML pipeline, and outputs its predictions.
+It is phase 3 out of a larger project.
+See phase 1 (data collection) [here](https://github.com/emsuru/charlie-01-data-collection) and phase 2 (data analysis) [here](https://github.com/emsuru/charlie-02-data-analysis).
+The Predictor takes a dataset of properties and their features as input, runs it through an ML pipeline, and outputs its predictions.

 ## 🧬 Project structure